Rabios/Lotus/README.md

 - As the first startup for Lotus IDE,It will extract packages archive so first startup may take minutes
 - That's all,I know i know these are very long steps but i promise that they are working %100

-> If you don't want to do all that instead,Download it from [releases](https://github.com/Rabios/Lotus/releases),It will come with 7zip and python and everything
+> If you don't want to do all that instead,Download installer it from [releases](https://github.com/Rabios/Lotus/releases),It will come with 7zip and python and everything

+> NOTES: Even if you're running Lotus IDE from source,To start IDE run `launch.bat`

 ## Requirements
 - Microsoft Windows 7 and above,64-bit ONLY!!!
-- 500 MB of available storage
+- 600 MB of available storage

 > NOTES: Until now and unfortunately,Lotus IDE Not supported on Linux and Mac

-## Things may notice and will add later on
-Lotus is currently in BETA and may still,So some things are missing like:
-- [ ] No shortcuts
-- [ ] No themes

-> Also please help and support me by fixing the first problem,As pygments cause a lot of problems

 ## Credits
 - [Rabia Alhaffar](https://github.com/Rabios),The main developer of Lotus IDE